5 Hotel Guest Expectations You Need to Know

 12th December 2018

 There is probably no other industry that relies on customer satisfaction as much as the hospitality industry.
 Many aspects of the guest experience are timeless, as guests always look for a comfortable bed, a good shower, a clean and tidy room, complimentary toiletries and a good internet connection.
 However, in the digital age, as technology and digital communication continue to advance the landscape of guest-facing technology has changed.

 Hotel technology now plays a pivotal role in enhancing the guest experience, increasing revenue and attracting, engaging and retaining guests.
 From AI to robots and Augmented Reality, there are many technology products and services available on the market, but how can you choose?
 Before you understand what is best for your business, you need to know what your guests expect.

 1. Mobile check-in and digital key

 A study reported by eHotelier found that 85% of international travellers have some kind of mobile device while exploring the world, so it is no surprise that 70% of guests want to use their phone to speed up check-in (Zebra Technologies).
 In particular, business guests expect quick and easy access to their room when arriving at a hotel, to the point that 67% of travellers are more likely to choose a hotel that allows guests to check-in and open doors with a smartphone than a hotel that doesn’t (Hotels.com).
-Earlier this year, we partnered with Assa Abloy, Salto and TLJ Access Control to let guests skip check-in and open the room using their own phone.
+Here at Criton, we partnered with Assa Abloy, Salto and TLJ Access Control to let guests check-in via the hotel app and open the room of their room using their own phone.